How is Professional Development changing?

-Visit PLCWashington.org for a comprehensive look at professional learning communities that includes identifying the necessary conditions required to implement PLCs, team norms, procedures, study group protocols, looking at student work protocols, building trust, collaboration practices, coaching, and shared leadership.
+WEA members can contact Scott Poirier from the WEA Center for Education Quality with questions about identifying the necessary conditions required to implement PLCs, team norms, procedures, study group protocols, looking at student work protocols, collaboration practices, coaching, and shared leadership. .

-Why the WEA is involved with PLC Washington
+Why the WEA is involved with Professional Learning Communities

 - Members consistently request classroom connected, relevant professional development.